nutanix/nai-llm-k8s/README.md

 ```
 bash run.sh -n <CUSTOM_MODEL_NAME> -g <NUM_GPUS> -f <NFS_ADDRESS_WITH_SHARE_PATH> -m <NFS_LOCAL_MOUNT_LOCATION> -e <KUBE_DEPLOYMENT_NAME> [OPTIONAL -d <INPUT_PATH>]
 ```
-- n:    Name of model
+- n:    Name of custom model, this name must not be in model_config
 - d:    Absolute path of input data folder (Optional)
 - g:    Number of gpus to be used to execute (Set 0 to use cpu)
 - f:    NFS server address with share path information